vijaynyayapati/Selenium-grid-with-gradle/README.md

 To run the tests you need to launch the Hub and the node.
 You can do so by running the following commands

--gradle startWebDriverGridHub
+- gradle startWebDriverGridHub

--On another terminal type gradle startWebDriverGridNode
+- On another terminal type gradle startWebDriverGridNode

--Note that you will need to change the permissions of two shell scripts to be able to run these gradle tasks
+- Note that you will need to change the permissions of two shell scripts to be able to run these gradle tasks

--you can do so by running the following command
+- you can do so by running the following command

--chmod 755 startWebDriverGridHub.sh (Same for the Node shell script)
+- chmod 755 startWebDriverGridHub.sh (Same for the Node shell script)

--To run the tests, use the following commands
+- To run the tests, use the following commands
---gradle runAllTestsInFirefox
+-- gradle runAllTestsInFirefox
 or
---gradle runAllTestsInChrome
+-- gradle runAllTestsInChrome

--There is also a shutDownNodeAndHub task which can be invoked as a gradle task.
+- There is also a shutDownNodeAndHub task which can be invoked as a gradle task.

--I would like to automate the starting and stopping of the hub and nodes via gradle tasks.
+- I would like to automate the starting and stopping of the hub and nodes via gradle tasks.
 Will do that soon.